 - A deep and thorough background in the financial markets and securities

-- An understanding of financial products including; hedge funds, private equity and separate account platforms
+- A complete understanding of financial products including; hedge funds, private equity and separate account platforms

 - Knowledge and understanding of investment strategies